UnFederalReserve/community/README.md

 ### Key Things to Test

 - Enable all tokens for platform
-- Add Supply, claim eRSDL rewards for all tokens
+- Add Supply, claim eRSDL rewards for all tokens*
-- Borrow funds, claim eRSDL rewards for all tokens
+- Borrow funds, claim eRSDL rewards for all tokens*

-**Key things to note during Alpha testing:**
+**Key Things to Note**

 - Browser-based testing only.
 No mobile (but will be added soon after!)